grafana/grafana/docs/sources/alerting/fundamentals/notifications/notification-policies.md

 {{< /collapse >}}

-This routing and tree structure make it easy to organize and handle alerts for dedicated teams, while also narrowing down specific cases within the team by applying additional labels.
+This routing and tree structure makes it convenient to organize and handle alerts for dedicated teams, while also narrowing down specific cases within the team by applying additional labels.

 ## Inheritance